buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Entities/IfcStructuralSurfaceReaction.md

 # IfcStructuralSurfaceReaction

 This entity defines a reaction which occurs distributed over a surface.
-A surface reaction may be connected with a surface member or surface connection.
+A surface reaction may be connected with a surface member or surface connection.<!-- end of definition -->

 > HISTORY  New entity in IFC4.